prismicio/slice-machine/packages/slice-machine/README.md

 This package is meant to be installed as development dependency of any SliceMachine project.
 It should work with both Nuxt and Next projects.

 To help development, the folder `tests/project` contains an up-to-date SliceMachine project.
+:information_source: To push your custom type / slices to your own repos, just change the API endpoint in `tests/project/sm.json`

 To run the builder locally:

 ```bash